Last Updated: June 3, 2026

 Fixed Work

-Fixed Work means that when you assign resources, the work estimate is kept constant, and the duration and cost change appropriately.
+Fixed Work means that when you assign resources, the work estimate remains constant, and the duration and cost adjust accordingly.
 The Fixed Work calculation is the closest setting to this Effort-Driven estimating and scheduling idea.
-Assign more resources to a task, and the duration goes down; remove resources, and the duration goes up.
+Assign more resources to an activity, and the duration decreases; remove resources, and the duration increases.

-The selection isn’t as robust as we would like; the setting fails to calculate sensibility in complex situations.
+The selection isn’t as robust as we would like; the setting does not always calculate sensibly in complex situations.
 However, this is likely the best setting if you want an effort-driven approach.
+Plus, these settings work very well, as intended, for “what if” assignments of skill resources.

-The first thing to remember is to always glance at your calculation selections.
+The first thing to remember is to glance at your calculation selections constantly.
 Check to make sure Task 1 is Fixed Work.

 Assign the Project Manager.
 The task will take 10 days because they will spend 80 hours on it.